<< previous country | back to index | next country >> |

 and Department of Paleobiology, National Museum of Natural History, Smithsonian Institution in USA

-made phylogenetic analysis of Kansajsuchus extensus fossils Konsoy village in Tajikistan and Shach-Shach village in Kazakhstan.
+performed phylogenetic analysis of Kansajsuchus extensus fossils from Konsoy village in Tajikistan and Shach-Shach village

-In total, ober 400 fossils of this prehistoric animal were analyzed.
+In total, over 400 fossils of this prehistoric animal were analyzed.

 Result of this analysis allowed reinterpretation of the morphology of the animal and reassignment it to Paralligatoridae family.

-This Tajk paraligator, contemporary of dinosaur, was comparable in size to large present-day members of the genus Crocodylus,
+This Tajk paraligator, a contemporary of the dinosaurs, was comparable in size to large present-day members of the genus Crocodylus,

 with estimated total length of 5–7 meters and a dorsal cranial length of up to 70–80 cm.